 Grass-fed, organic herds often graze on land that isn't suitable for growing food.
 And there’s at least one study that shows that eating a mostly plant based diet, with some organic, grass-fed meat on the side, is the most sustainable choice.

 So, choose wisely and be picky.
 Treat yourself to a little organic meat, then bulk up your barbecue with piles of deliciously charred vegetables (try skewers of courgettes, peppers, red onions, tomatoes next to juicy portobello mushrooms).
 And try out a few meat alternatives while you’re at it!

 A barbecue is a grilliant (yes, that just happened) way to try out our plethora of organic, vegan bangers and burgers.
 Gone are the days of glumly snacking on a bit of warm cucumber while everyone else gorges on piles of beef patties.
-My current favourites are these hotdog-style Taifun veggie sausages, which hold up really well on the coals and taste fab.
+Give our organic Tofu Grill Sausages a go and pile on the toppings.

 ‘Cue a challenge